versa-networks/devops/python/VOS Framework/README.md

   --group GROUP        Policy Group Name
-  --user USER          GUI username of Director --password PASSWORD  GUI password of Director --action ACTION      Action to be taken on the offending rules (display / set-log / set-log-profile)
+  --user USER          GUI username of Director --password PASSWORD  GUI password of Director --action ACTION      Action to be taken on the offending rules.
+Use --action help for details --filter FILTER      Filter to be applied to limit the scope of the action.
+Use --filter help for details
 ```

-Once you have the information, you can decide to display the rules where log settings( and log-profile ) are missing
+The example below will display every rules from the CPE BRANCH-11 where log-profile are missing.
 ```
-sly@MacBook versa-policy % python3 access-rules-edit.py --user Administrator --password versa123 --ip 10.43.43.100 --device BRANCH-11 --org Versa --group Default-Policy --action display
+sly@MacBook versa-policy % python3 access-rules-edit.py --user Administrator --password versa123 --ip 10.43.43.254 --device BRANCH-11 --org Versa --group Default-Policy --action display --filter has.no.log.profile
 --> allow-web has NO log enable
 --> allow-web has NO log profile
 --> deny-facebook has NO log enable